 It counts people who are employed plus those who are unemployed and looking for work.
 The rate is calculated this way because statisticians are trying to count how many people who want a job don’t have one, not just how many people are not in work.

-4.3% of people aged 16 and over were unemployed in summer 2017—that’s around one in every 23 people who want to work.
+4.3% of people aged 16 and over were unemployed from August to October 2017—that’s around one in every 23 people who want to work.
 This is down from 4.8% a year earlier and the lowest it has been since 1975.

 Q. What is the youth unemployment rate?